bingliang-zh/a-good-monorepo-boilerplate/README.md

 You can see in chapter "CRA (Create-React-App) & TSDX", all dependencies each package need are installed locally in ./packages/package-name/node_modules.
 And they just don't know the siblings exist (I mean they cannot refer to each other, for now).

 Here comes the "yarn workspace".
-It will significantly improve the development work-flow by doing some "magic".
+It will significantly improve the development workflow by doing some "magic".

 Add `"npmClient": "yarn"` and `"useWorkspaces": true` to "lerna.json".